pushp314/chhattisgarh-shaadi-app/QUICK_START.md

 # Chhattisgarh Shaadi App - Quick Start Guide

 ## ✅ Current Status
-**All UI screens are complete and runnable!** The app has a fully functional frontend with 14 screens ready for backend integration.
+**Frontend is 100% integrated with backend!** All API configurations updated and ready for end-to-end testing.

 ## 🚀 Running the App